When Coronavirus Brought the Events Industry to a Full Stop, Local Pros Launched a Coalition to Help Navigate the Sitaution Together

 Along with their community-focused efforts, DC Coalition is also offering weekly educational webinars.
 These webinars range in topic, from how to advertise during the pandemic, to navigating public relations, and keeping up with new health codes. “[The] webinars allow members of the greater community to learn about some of the things we have been working on to help the DC events industry,” says DC Coalition’s team.

-Tavares says that she and fellow wedding professional, André Wells of Events by André Wells, are also having weekly calls with planners and other vendors to touch base with one another and provide resources for those who need help rescheduling their upcoming events.
+Tavares says that she and fellow wedding professional, André Wells are also having weekly calls with planners and other vendors to touch base with one another and provide resources for those who need help rescheduling their upcoming events.
 “In this industry, relationships and connections are at the core of everything we do,” Tavares says, adding that the DC Events Coalition wants to be part of the solution and help find a way to move forward during and after the pandemic.

 To learn more about DC Coalition and how you can help and find help, go here.